RowSquared/survey.tm/README.md

 - [ ] devtools::check() tests dont pass locally while devtools::tests()
   does
 - [ ] ODK Stream
+- [ ] If new questionnaire added for which text item exist, not reflected in “QUestionnaire(s)” cell (sticks with old questionnaire)
+- [ ] Remove the value.unique in Google Sheet?

 ### Software Text Mismatch